 ‘The famous Samson was probably also a Rephaim.
 While the Old Testament [elucidates] on his fabulous accomplishments, his size is not given.
 In the Haggadah, however, he is called a Rephaim.
 Born near Beth-Shemesh in Lebanon [?], he is named after the Sun God Shamash.
 His mother was reportedly impregnated by “Yahweh’s envoy,” presumably one of the demi-gods.
 Samson refused to marry one of the Hebrew women and instead chose a Philistine woman, presumably because she was one of the Rephaim.
 Judges 14 describes one of his exploits which sounds very much like the parties of the Rephaim at Ugarit.
 When he was at Timnah, a town near Beth-Shamash, it is said that “Samson staged there a party for seven days because that is what the elite fighters used to do.”
 Samson’s home was just a few miles from Baalbek… the sacred place where the Mespotamian gods met and feasted… ‘

 Boulay raises pertinent points.
 Some addressed by the Bible, others are not.
 It does not say what Samson looked like.
 Was he tall, or stocky or just a regular man and not remarkable in any way.
 Judges thirteen says Manoah was the husband of Samson’s mother.
 No where does it say that Manoah is Samson’s father.
 Did the Angel of the Lord impregnate her as we have surmised?
 The Spirit of the Lord began working with Samson when he was in the womb and when he was young, saying the Lord ‘blessed’ Samson.
 This sounds like a converted person and not the offspring of a dark Angel as the Haggadah may suggest.
+For at the end of the day, Samson is recounted by the author of the Book of Hebrews as a man of faith.

 We know that Samson married a Philistine on purpose so that he could infiltrate their territory.
 Are there more question marks over Delilah?
 Abarim linked her to Lilith, of whom we have studied in Chapter XXII Alpha & Omega and touched upon in Chapter XXI Nimrod.
 Though Delilah would not be Lilith, could it be a hint that Delilah was more than human or used black magic, casting a spell on Samson.
 Is this how she wore Samson down so that he wanted to die, rather than keep his secret.
 For surely he realised that telling Delilah would be the end of him.